Verified and Tested 03/24/2015

 openssl pkcs12 –export –name NAME –in certificate.pem –inkey key.pem –out keystore.p12

-The keystore.p12 will ask you for a password, please use a secure password you will remember.
+The keystore.p12 will ask you for a password.
+Please use a secure password you will remember.
 For NAME, you will want to use a name you will not forget.
-It would be best practice to simply use your domain name without the .tld (so no .com, .org, etc.) The certificate.pem would be the SSL .pem file you have or just created.
+It would be best to use your domain name without the .tld (so no .com, .org, etc.) The certificate.pem would be the SSL .pem file you have or just created.
 The key.pem would be your SSL key in .pem format and they keystore.p12 is what we will be transferring to the new server.
-You can name all these files as you please, just make sure you are keeping track of them.
+You can name all these files as you please.
+Just make sure you are keeping track of them.

 Once copied, you can move the keystore.p12 to your SSL directory of Server B if you did not copy it there to begin with.
 We will now want to load the keystore.p12 with java’s keytool on Server B.